 Most people are walking around with hidden shame about sex, their bodies, pleasure, their desires, or their attractions and kinks.
-Somewhere in the complex nexus of sexuality lies a hidden shame they are afraid to talk about or share, which weighs them down and keeps them feeling less than whole or free.
+Somewhere in the complex nexus of sexuality lies a hidden shame they are afraid to talk about or share.
+This weighs them down and keeps them feeling less than whole or free.

-The result of carrying this shame is an isolation about sexuality that leads to feeling like you are “abnormal,” somehow not okay, not lovable, freaky or will always be alone.
+The result of carrying this shame is an isolation about sexuality.
+It leads to feeling like you are “abnormal,” somehow not okay, not lovable, freaky or will always be alone.

 The sad truth is that most people will go to their grave with these heavy feelings that they are not enough or not okay.
 Quietly succumbing to their deepest fears, they live alone with their sexual shame, and they prevent their own healing.